 Luckily for us, the wonderful variety of museums and attractions in the Windy City love to announce random free days throughout the year offering locals the chance to see some of the world’s most awe-inspiring wonders regularly, for absolutely zero cost.

 The latest to do so is The Field Museum who will offer free admission for Illinois residents this coming weekend!

 On both Saturday, May 14th, and Sunday, May 15th Illinois residents will be able to enter Chicago’s popular natural history museum completely free.
 According to the Field Museum website, “tickets for Free Days are only available to Illinois residents onsite and cannot be reserved in advance.
 Please ask a Guest Relations staff member when you arrive at the museum and be ready to show your Illinois proof of residency.”

 In addition to an Illinois identification card, the Field Museum has stated that the following are also accepted as valid ID:

 - Illinois lease

 - Illinois library card

 - Illinois driver’s license

 Free admission includes all general admission exhibitions, such as Evolving Planet, The Ancient Americas, and Inside Ancient Egypt whilst All-Access passes and Discovery passes can be purchased for discounted prices for both adults and children.

-The last free day of the winter is currently listed as Wednesday, February 23rd.
 More information can be found on the Field Museum website.